-Welcome, College Students!
-Before Taking a Drive Fill Your Car With That

-GOOD GULF GASOLINE AND OIL

-Quick, Courteous Service

-GLENVILLE SERVICE STATION

-GOOD GULF

-Ladies' Heel Taps

-THE REAL PROPERTY.
+EARL F. BEALL, Proprietor

+Men's Heel Taps, 25c

+to 35c In Crystal Restaurant Bldg. to George Peabody College through the state department of education.
-TEACHERS ATTEND SCHOOL OF MUSIC

-Miss Moore and Miss Price Go to Massaneth Springs the Past Week

-Miss Katherine Moore, instructor in music in the College, and Miss B. Price, instructor in music at Fairmont State Teachers College, attended a School of Music at Mas-saneth Springs, five miles from Harrisonburg, Va., the past week.
+The Glenville Mercury Staff TEACHERS ATTEND SCHOOL OF MUSIC Miss Moore and Miss Price Go to Massaneth Springs the Past Week Miss Katherine Moore, instructor in music in the College, and Miss Mary B. Price, instructor in music at Fairmont State Teachers College, attended a School of Music at Mas-saneth Springs, five miles from Harrisonburg, Va., the past week.
 The school was for choir directors and was under the direction of John Finley Williams.
 While there, Miss Moore and Miss Price attended the annual festival which consisted of programs by the Virginia Symphony Orchestra and a massed choir of 1000 voices from many Southern states.
-Prominent artists assisted Mr. Williams at the diversified musical celebration

-GOLF CLUB OPENS SIX HOLE COURSE

-College Students and Faculty Playing Regularly; Grounds Open to Public

-Without the customary pageantry and pomp, the Gilmer Golf Clul opened Fairway Golf Course, Sunday, July 14, at the county fair grounds, one mile east of the campus.
+Prominent artists assisted Mr. Williams at the diversified musical celebration GOLF CLUB OPENS SIX HOLE COURSE College Students and Faculty Playing Regularly; Grounds Open to Public Without the customary pageantry and pomp, the Gilmer Golf Club opened Fairway Golf Course, Sun-day, July 14, at the county fairgrounds, one mile east of the campus.
 Several members of the College faculty were on the grounds the opening day and since have been playing regularly each evening.
 Six sand greens have been con-ditioned under the supervision of Doil Fitzpatrick, caretaker, who has also remodeled the fioral hall for a caddie house.
 Grass on the grounds has been mowed, cups have been placed in the six greens and large red numeral flags have been set at the six holes.
 Several memberships were written the past week, bringing the club's total to approximately thirty.
 A fee of five dollars is charged for each membership.
-The course, however, is open to the public, with the understanding that each person playing is required to pay a green fee of twenty-five cents for as many holes as he chooses to play any one day.

-J. Wilbur Beall has been elected vice-president of the club and will have charge of the organization dur-ing the absence of President Earl ggs, who will leave this week for Morgantown where he will enroll for five weeks summer term at West Virginia University.

-Among the members of the College faculty who may be seen on the course frequently are Dean H. Laban White, A. F. Rohrbough, Robert T. Crawford, Linn B. Hickman, Raymond E. Freed, Dr. J. C. Shreve, H. Y. Clark, and W. O. Stalnaker.

-WILL GO TO CHARLESTON

-Dean White Plans to Attend S. E. A. Executive Meeting

-Dean H. Laban White will leave Thursday for Charleston where he will attend a meeting of the exe cutive committee of the State Eduvice-president of the association.
+The course, however, is open to the public, with the understanding that each person playing is required to pay a green fee of twenty-five cents for as many holes as he chooses to play any one day. day.
+J. Wilbur Beall has been elected vice-president of the club and will have charge of the organization during the absence of President Earl ggs, who will leave this week for Morgantown where he will enroll for five weeks summer term at.
+West Virginia University.
+Among the members of the College faculty who may be seen on the course frequently are Dean H. Laban White, A. F. Rohrbough, Robert T. Crawford, Linn B. Hickman, Ray-mond E. Freed, Dr. J. C. Shreve, mond E. Freed, Dr. J. C. Shrey H. Y. Clark, and W. O. Stalnaker.
+WILL GO TO CHARLESTON Dean White Plans to Attend S. E. A. Executive Meeting Dean H. Laban White will leave Thursday for Charleston where he will attend a meeting of the exe where he cutive committee of the State Edu-cation Association.
+Dean White is vice-president of the association.
 Saturday.
-Dean White will attend

-a state meeting of all county super-intendents and assistant county superintendents.

-A meeting of the legislative committee of the State Education Association has been scheduled to meet in Charleston on July 31.

-Dr. Shreve to Attend Meeting

-ucation department, will attend a
+Dean White will attend a state meeting of all county superintendents and assistant county superintendents.
+A meeting of the legislative com mittee of the State Education Asso ciation has been scheduled to meet in Charleston on July 31.
+Dr. Shreve to Attend Meeting Dr. J. C. Shreve, head of the education department, will attend a

-The Glenville Mercury Staff